Industry & Role Transition Support in Midtown Manhattan

 Dr. Ceruto works with Midtown professionals who have reached the point where intellectual recognition of the need for change has outpaced their ability to act on it.
 The advertising executive at an agency on Madison Avenue who knows the industry is contracting.
 The media professional near Rockefeller Center watching streaming reshape everything.
 The consultant at a Big Four firm on Sixth Avenue who wants to build something of their own.

 Each of these transitions requires rewiring different neural patterns.
 The advertising professional needs to recalibrate creative-identity circuits that have been organized around client work for years.
 The media professional needs to rebuild frameworks for evaluating opportunity in a landscape that looks nothing like the one they trained in.
-The consultant needs to shift from advisory-mode neural patterns to operator-mode ones—a more fundamental cognitive restructuring than most people realize.
+The consultant needs to shift from advisory-mode neural patterns to operator-mode ones: a more fundamental cognitive restructuring than most people realize.

 Midtown’s position as the crossroads of multiple industries also creates unique opportunities.
-Professionals here have organic exposure to sectors they might transition into—the tech companies expanding along Hudson Yards, the private equity firms clustered near Grand Central, the fashion houses along Seventh Avenue.
+Professionals here have organic exposure to sectors they might transition into: the tech companies expanding along Hudson Yards, the private equity firms clustered near Grand Central, the fashion houses along Seventh Avenue.
 What they lack is the neural readiness to capitalize on that exposure.
 That’s precisely what Dr. Ceruto builds.

 Walnut credenza with crystal brain sculpture and MindLAB journal in diffused dusk light suggesting high-floor Midtown Manhattan private office

-Dr. Sydney Ceruto, PhD — Founder, MindLAB Neuroscience
+Dr. Sydney Ceruto, PhD, Neuroscientist & Author, MindLAB Neuroscience

-Dr. Sydney Ceruto, PhD — Founder & CEO, MindLAB Neuroscience
+Dr. Sydney Ceruto, PhD, Neuroscientist & Author, MindLAB Neuroscience

-Dr. Ceruto holds a PhD in Behavioral & Cognitive Neuroscience from NYU and two Master’s degrees from Yale University.
+Dr. Ceruto holds a PhD in Behavioral & Cognitive Neuroscience from NYU and Master’s degrees in Clinical Psychology and Business Psychology from Yale University.
 She lectures at the Wharton Executive Development Program at the University of Pennsylvania and has been an Executive Contributor to the Forbes Coaching Council since 2019.
 Dr. Ceruto is the author of The Dopamine Code (Simon & Schuster, June 2026).
-She founded MindLAB Neuroscience in 2000 and has spent over 26 years pioneering Real-Time Neuroplasticity™ — a methodology that permanently rewires the neural pathways driving behavior, decisions, and emotional responses.
+She founded MindLAB Neuroscience in 2000 and has spent over 26 years leading it, pioneering Real-Time Neuroplasticity™, a methodology that permanently rewires the neural pathways driving behavior, decisions, and emotional responses.

 Success Stories

-“Four hours a night for over two years — that was my ceiling.
-Supplements, sleep protocols, medication — nothing touched it because nothing addressed why my brain wouldn't shut down.
+“Four hours a night for over two years.
+That was my ceiling.
+Supplements, sleep protocols, medication, nothing touched it because nothing addressed why my brain wouldn't shut down.
 Dr. Ceruto identified the cortisol loop that was keeping my nervous system locked in a hypervigilant state and dismantled it.
 I sleep now.
-Not because I learned tricks — because the pattern driving the insomnia no longer exists.”
+Not because I learned tricks, because the pattern driving the insomnia no longer exists.”

 FAQs About Industry & Role Transition Support in Midtown Manhattan